jjallaire/draftpod/src/components/guide/articles/cardpools.md

 ### Cardpool Database

 Once you have a cardpool, you need register it with Draftpod so that it can build packs that correspond to the cards you have on hand.
 To do this you create a database of cards in the pool.
-We recommend using <a href="https://www.deckedbuilder.com/">Decked Builder</a> for this, since it has excellent data entry features which make entering cards a snap (it takes about 20 minutes to enter an entire cardpool).
+We recommend using either <a href="https://www.deckedbuilder.com/">Decked Builder</a> or <a href="https://deckbox.org">Deckbox</a> for this, as both have excellent data entry features that make entering cards a snap (it takes about 20 minutes to enter an entire cardpool).

-Note that while we recommend Decked Builder, you can use any program you like for creating the database so long as it can export a CSV file with _id_ (Multiverse ID) and _quantity_ fields.
+Note that while we recommend Decked Builder or Deckbox, you can use any program you like for creating the database so long as it can export a CSV file with _id_ (Multiverse ID) and _quantity_ fields.

+#### Decked Builder

 To use Decked Builder, start by creating a new collection.
 Then, use the filtering UI in the top-left of the Decked Builder window to select your set, and order it by color.
 For example, here's Decked Builder setup to enter cards for a _Guilds of Ravnica_ cardpool: